 For example, real-time analytics can help with regulatory compliance in the finance industry by providing immediate insights into customer data and transactions.
 It can also assist with credit scoring by providing instantaneous insights into customer creditworthiness, financial trading by providing direct insights into market trends and prices and detecting and blocking fraudulent transactions by providing immediate insights into suspicious activity.

-Businesses can address various challenges and capitalize on opportunities in their respective industries by managing data and leveraging real-time analytics databases.
+By managing data and leveraging real-time analytics databases, businesses can address various challenges and capitalize on opportunities in their respective industries.

 Summary